ABC News (United States): Satellite News Channel

 Satellite News Channel was a joint venture between ABC News and Group W that launched on June 21, 1982, as a satellite-delivered cable television network.
-SNC used footage from ABC News and seven Washington, D.C.-based crews, in addition to stories from other overseas networks to provide a rotating newscast every 20 minutes.
+SNC used footage from ABC News and seven Washington, D.C.–based crews and stories from other overseas networks to provide a rotating newscast every 20 minutes.
 However, this channel had difficulty getting clearance from cable systems, so ABC News and Group W decided to sell it to its competitor, CNN (a subsidiary of Time Warner's Turner Broadcasting System).
 CNN ceased Satellite News Channel's operations on October 27, 1983.
 SNC was either replaced by CNN or CNN2 on most cable systems.

 ABC News Now

 ABC News Now was a 24-hour cable news network that launched on July 26, 2004, as a digital subchannel by ABC News, being the company's second attempt in the 24-hour cable news world after Satellite News Channel.
 It was offered via digital television, broadband and streaming video at ABCNews.com and on mobile phones.
-It delivered breaking news, headline news each half hour, and wide range of entertainment and lifestyle programming.
+It delivered breaking news, headline news each half hour, and a wide range of entertainment and lifestyle programming.
 The channel was available in the United States and Europe.
-Its Talk Back feature allowed viewers to voice their own input through the submission of videos and personal thoughts on controversial issues and current topics.
-It was shut down as a digital subchannel when after its experimental phase had ended with the President inauguration in 2005.
+Its Talk Back feature allowed viewers to voice their input by submitting videos and personal thoughts on controversial issues and current topics.
+It was shut down as a digital subchannel after its experimental phase ended with the Presidential inauguration in 2005.
 ABC News Now was replaced on cable providers with Fusion on October 28, 2013.

 Fusion

 Fusion was a digital cable and satellite network owned and operated by Fusion Media Group, LLC, which was a joint venture between ABC News and Univision Communications.
-ABC and Univision formally announced its launch on May 2, 2012.
+ABC and Univision formally announced their launch on May 2, 2012.
 Launched on October 28, 2013, Fusion features a mix of traditional news and investigative programs along with satirical content aimed at English-speaking Hispanic and Latino American adults between the ages of 18 and 34.
 The network replaced ABC News Now, a mainly streaming service of ABC News content.
 In December 2015, it was reported that Disney was in talks to sell its stake in Fusion to Univision.
 The split was complete on April 21, 2016; Univision alone would continue to operate Fusion until December 31, 2021, when it shut down the network.